 - Add remaining ingredients.
 I usually add wet ingredients first, then dry.
 (Or add in the order recommended by your bread machine.)

 - For a bread machine, you can use rapid or basic white cycles if you're letting the bread machine do the baking.
 Use dough setting if you're baking in the oven.

-- For a stand mixer: Use a dough hook and knead on speed 2 until dough is tacky but not sticky and pulls cleanly away from bowl.
+- For a stand mixer: Use a dough hook and knead on speed 2.
+If needed, add flour ¼ cup at a time until until dough is tacky but not sticky and pulls cleanly away from bowl.

 - Let rise until approximately doubled, about 1½ to 2 hours.

 - Turn dough into a lightly greased bread pan.
 Let rise until approximately double again.

 - Bake for 25 minutes at 350 degrees.